 There is no fee for Architectural Review.
 Architectural Review is required under Section 8.5 of the Torrington Zoning Regulations.
-Architectural Review is required for all site plan applications; all incentive housing applications; all changes to facades of non-residential buildings and all signs less than 50 sf in size.
+Architectural Review is required for all site plan applications; all incentive housing applications; all changes to facades of non-residential buildings and all signs less than 32 square feet in size.

 A Special Exception is required per Section 8.2 of the Zoning Regulations for uses that have a uniqueness and must be looked at on a case by case basis.
 Please refer to the Section 3.1 Table of Uses to determine which uses require a Special Exception approval.
 A public hearing is required.